 Diana Pallais is PATH’s managing director and interim vice president for International Development, overseeing our global network of country-based programs, optimizing PATH’s public health impact in any given country, and bolstering the sustainability of our programmatic portfolio across countries.

-A contributor to numerous nonprofit and social innovation organizations, Diana currently serves as a partner at Social Venture Partners and supporting partner of the Initiative for Global Development.
-She also has served as an executive committee member at Global Washington and board member at Partners in Health, and as a leading organizer and fundraiser for the Hurricane Mitch Relief Campaign in Seattle.
+A contributor to numerous nonprofit and social innovation organizations, Dr. Pallais currently serves as a supporting partner of the Initiative for Global Development.
+She also has served as a partner at Social Venture Partners, an executive committee member at Global Washington, a board member at Partners in Health, and as a leading organizer and fundraiser for the Hurricane Mitch Relief Campaign in Seattle.

 Dr. Pallais is affiliated with the newly created International Policy Institute of the Henry M. Jackson School of International Studies at the University of Washington (UW).
 In addition, she has served as an instructor in the Department of Political Science and the Jackson School at the UW, and as a policy analyst and diplomat in the Nicaraguan Ministry of Foreign Affairs.
 She is a fellow with the UW’s Center for Communications and Civic Engagement and holds a PhD in political science with a specialty in economic development from the UW.